What communities are eligible for the Community Compact? And are these optional?

-The Community Compact is a voluntary, mutual agreement entered into between the Baker-Polito Administration and individual cities and towns of the Commonwealth.
+The Community Compact is a voluntary, mutual agreement entered into between the Healey-Driscoll Administration and individual cities and towns of the Commonwealth.
 In a Community Compact, a community will agree to implement at least one best practice that they select from across a variety of areas.
 The community’s chosen best practice(s) will be reviewed between the Commonwealth and the municipality to ensure that the best practice(s) chosen are unique to the municipality and reflect needed areas of improvement.

 How does a Community Compact work?
 What is the obligation of my community?

 Communities will self-identify the best practice(s) from the list on the Community Compact website.
 The community’s chosen best practice(s) will be reviewed between the Commonwealth and the municipality to ensure that the best practice(s) chosen are unique to the municipality and reflect needed areas of improvement.
 Those communities participating in the Community Compact will, over a two year period, implement the best practice(s) they selected when entering into the Compact.
 The Division of Local Services serves as the primary point of entry for communities looking for resources in best practice development and implementation.

 Is there a deadline to apply for the Compact?
-How do I access the application?

 Can communities have a joint Community Compact?